Azaravicius/BlockImportExport/README.md

 # BlockImportExport
-Block Import and Export autolisp for AutoCAD
+Block Import and Export autolisp for AutoCAD and BricsCAD

 This is AutoLISP application for AutoCAD.
 It will create window for easy block import to drawing or export from drawing.